Antonio Gibson Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 Season Stats

-- Gibson has had 79 attempts for a team-leading 313 rushing yards (62.6 per game) and scored three touchdowns.
+- Gibson has carried the ball 79 times for a team-high 313 yards (62.6 per game), with three touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Gibson's matchup with the Chiefs.